Help a family member or friend dealing with depression get treatment and find resources.By Mayo Clinic Staff

 - Learn about depression.
 The better you understand what causes depression, how it affects people and how it can be treated, the better you'll be able to talk to and help the person you care about.

 - Take care of yourself.
 Supporting someone with depression isn't easy.
-Ask other family members or friends to help, and take steps to prevent becoming frustrated or burned out.
+Ask other relatives or friends to help, and take steps to prevent becoming frustrated or burned out.
 Find your own time for hobbies, physical activity, friends and spiritual renewal.

 - Finally, be patient.
 Depression symptoms do improve with treatment, but it can take time.
 Finding the best treatment may require trying more than one type of medication or treatment approach.
 For some people, symptoms quickly improve after starting treatment.
 For others, it will take longer.

-- Depressive disorders.
-In: Diagnostic and Statistical Manual of Mental Disorders DSM-IV-TR.
-4th ed.
-Arlington, Va.: American Psychiatric Association; 2000. http://www.psychiatryonline.com.
-Accessed July 10, 2012.
+- Major depressive disorder.
+In: Diagnostic and Statistical Manual of Mental Disorders DSM-5.
+5th ed.
+Arlington, Va.: American Psychiatric Association; 2013. http://www.psychiatryonline.org.
+Accessed July 9, 2015.

-- Helping a friend or family member with depression or bipolar disorder.
-Depression and Bipolar Support Alliance. http://www.dbsalliance.org/site/PageServer?pagename=about_publications_helping.
-Accessed July 11, 2012.
+- Helping someone with a mood disorder.
+Depression and Bipolar Support Alliance. http://www.dbsalliance.org/site/PageServer?pagename=help_friends_family.
+Accessed July 9, 2015.

-- Get help.
-National Suicide Prevention Lifeline. http://www.suicidepreventionlifeline.org/GetHelp/Default.aspx.
-Accessed July 9, 2012.
+- Help someone else.
+National Suicide Prevention Lifeline. http://www.suicidepreventionlifeline.org/gethelp/someone.aspx.
+Accessed July 9, 2015.